joesenova/SimpleHtmlDomBundle/README.md

 Original package https://github.com/erivello/SimpleHtmlDomBundle was abandoned.
 This is attempt to giving to good bundle second chance.
-This bundle provides a simple integration of the [Simple HTML DOM Parser][1] into Symfony2|3.
+This bundle provides a simple integration of the [Simple HTML DOM Parser][1] into Symfony 5.
 ##I will do my best to support and timely update this package to supporting latest Symfony version.

 Simple HTML DOM Parser is a HTML DOM parser written in PHP5+ that let you manipulate HTML,